-This MD&A is a review of the Company's operations and financial position, as at and for the year ended December 31, 2022, and plans for the future based on facts and circumstances as of March 14, 2023.
+This MD&A is a review of the Company's operations and financial position, as at and for the year ended December 31, 2023, and plans for the future based on facts and circumstances as of March 14, 2024.

 Except for statements of historical fact relating to the Company, certain information contained herein constitutes forwardlooking information which is prospective in nature and reflect the current views and/or expectations of Imperial.
 Often, but not always, forward-looking information can be identified by the use of statements such as "plans", "expects" or "does not expect", "is expected", "scheduled", "estimates", "forecasts", "projects", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases or statements that certain actions, events or results "may", "could", "should", "would", "might" or "will" be taken, occur or be achieved.
-Such information in this MD&A includes, without limitation, statements regarding: future impacts of the COVID-19 pandemic; the ability to continue operations in lieu of the COVID-19 pandemic; changes to the Company's business and operations in order to minimize the risks to employees, communities and other stakeholders; the effectiveness of preventative actions put in place by the Company and Newcrest, including measures taken in accordance with Provincial Health Officer orders, to respond to the COVID-19 pandemic as well as to implement a prevention plan for all communicable diseases; potential impact of violations to acts and regulations with respect to the preventative measures; expectations regarding the care and maintenance activities at the Huckleberry mine; expectations and timing regarding current and future exploration and drilling programs; expectations and timing regarding release of an initial mineral resource estimate; expectations and timing regarding completion of the Block Cave Feasibility Study; expectations regarding recovery, throughput and mined grades for copper and gold; capital expenditures; adequacy of funds for projects and liabilities; expectations regarding the Convertible Debentures and the Non-Convertible Debentures including with respect to the interest payable, date of maturity and number of common shares to be issued; outcome and impact of litigation; cash flow; working capital requirements; the requirement for additional funding for capital projects; the ability for the Company to continue as a going concern, including sufficient funding of the Company's obligations as they come due; results and targets of operations, production, revenue, margins and earnings; future prices of copper and gold; future foreign currency exchange rates, including its impact on derivative instruments; volatility of the Company's income or loss from derivative instruments; liquidation of marketable securities; and the use of non-IFRS financial measures including adjusted net loss, adjusted EBITDA, cash earnings and cash cost per pound of copper.
+Such information in this MD&A includes, without limitation, statements regarding: future impacts and the ability to continue operations subject to the governmental or nongovernmental restrictions imposed as a result of communicable and infectious diseases and their related outbreaks or pandemics, like the COVID-19 pandemic ("Outbreaks"); changes to the Company's business and operations in order to minimize the risks to employees, communities and other stakeholders; the effectiveness of preventative measures put in place by the Company and Newmont, including the implementation of a communicable disease management plan; potential impact of violations to acts and regulations with respect to such preventative measures; expectations regarding the care and maintenance activities at the Huckleberry mine; expectations and timing regarding current and future exploration and drilling programs; expectations regarding completion of the Block Cave Feasibility Study and timing thereof; expectations regarding update of the Red Chris Mineral Resources estimate; expectations regarding recovery, throughput and mined grades for copper and gold; the continued increase in metal production due to higher grades and throughput; the removal of the Mount Polley mine tailings from the Springer Pit; capital expenditures; adequacy of funds for projects and liabilities; expectations regarding the issuances of non-convertible debentures including with respect to the date of maturity, interest payable and timing thereof; outcome and impact of litigation; potential claims and probability of material loss or judgment against the Company; cash flow; working capital requirements; the requirement for additional funding for capital projects; the ability for the Company to continue as a going concern, including sufficient funding of the Company's obligations as they come due; results and targets of operations, production, revenue, margins and earnings; future prices of copper and gold; future foreign currency exchange rates, including its impact on derivative instruments; volatility of the Company's income or loss from derivative instruments; liquidation of marketable securities; and the use of non-IFRS financial measures including adjusted net loss, adjusted EBITDA, cash earnings and cash cost per pound of copper.